aidanreilly/owncloud_qs/installing/installing.md

 ---
-title: Installing and configuring the software
+title: Installing and configuring the ownCloud software
 has_children: true
 nav_order: 2
 ---

-# Installing and configuring the software
+# Installing and configuring the ownCloud software

 Follow the sections below in sequence to install and configure ownCloud on CentOS 8.
 To install and configure ownCloud, you must have root access on the host machine.